 A solo exhibition opening in November 2022 is the inaugural show of Susan Eley Fine Art’s new location in the Lower East Side of Manhattan.
 In January 2023, a two-person exhibition of new paintings paired with painter Mike Childs will open at Susan Eley Fine Art, Hudson, NY.
 Recent solo exhibitions include Future Memory at Galeria Ana Serratosa; Valencia, Spain (2021-22).
 Two person exhibitions include Space Deconstructed at Susan Eley Fine Art, Hudson, NY (2021); A Sense Of Place at Susan Eley Fine Art, New York, NY (2019).
 Recent group exhibitions include Homegrown at Hauser & Wirth, New York, NY (2020); Friends From Social Media at Thomas Deans Fine Art, Atlanta, Georgia (2019).

-Isherwood was born in 1971 in Fall River, Massachusetts and graduated with a BFA from Parson's School of Design in 1993.
-He lives and works in New York City.
+James Isherwood was born in 1971 in Fall River, Massachusetts.
+Currently, Isherwood lives and works in Brooklyn, New York.